humanwhocodes/humanwhocodes.com/src/pages/_posts/2014-04-22-creating-defensive-objects-with-es6-proxies.md

         });
     }

 The `createDefensiveObject()` function accepts a target object and creates a defensive object for it.
-The proxy has a `get` trap that checks the property when it&#8217;s read.
+The proxy has a `get` trap that checks the property when it's read.
 If the property exists on the target object, then the value of the property is returned.
 If, on the other hand, the property does not exist on the object, then an error is thrown.
-Here&#8217;s an example:
+Here's an example:

     var person = {
         name: "Nicholas"